 First of all, the Dolly closure represents a second consecutive victory for the increasingly draconian form of government espoused by popular mayor Ibu Tri Rismaharini, who previously created a local bylaw prohibiting the sale of all alcoholic beverages in Surabaya’s supermarkets and convenience stores.
 The bylaw was apparently part of a well-meaning campaign to rid the city of a potentially fatal, illegal moonshine, known as oplosan, which Risma thought could be achieved by reducing the general availability of much safer, legal alcoholic beverages.
-In short, it was an attempt to banish all alcohol from the city – legal or otherwise – passed off as a ‘tough’ response to oplosan driven by Islamic dogma: A counter-productive approach to a serious problem.
+In short, it was an attempt to banish all alcohol from the city—legal or otherwise—passed off as a ‘tough’ response to oplosan driven by Islamic dogma.
+In other words, a counter-productive approach to a serious problem.

 In a similar fashion, Risma’s ill-conceived and reckless crackdown on prostitution in Surabaya is almost entirely predicated on kneejerk moral outrage and religious notions of sexual misconduct (‘perbuatan asusila’), rather than evidence-based, public health-focussed policy initiatives, or meaningful dialogue conducted between local authorities and persons directly involved in the sex trade.

 This obvious disconnect between the benevolent leaders and their most marginalised and vilified subjects is surely one of the saddest aspects of the purge unleashed on Gang Dolly.
-However, it is important to also acknowledge that recent crackdown in Surabaya has thankfully not escaped the censure of a few other more reasonable voices within the Indonesian government.
+However, it is important to also acknowledge that the recent crackdown in Surabaya has thankfully not escaped the censure of a few other more reasonable voices within the Indonesian government.

-Encouragingly, representatives from the Jakarta-based National Commission for Human Rights (Komnas HAM) have condemned the city administration in Surabaya for ignoring the demands of Dolly’s workers and local residents.
+Encouragingly, several representatives from the National Commission for Human Rights (Komnas HAM) have condemned the city administration in Surabaya for ignoring the demands of Dolly’s workers and local residents.